 - Odontogenic myxoma: This benign tumor is rare and slow-growing but can become large and invade the jaw and surrounding tissue.
 They can also recur after surgical treatment.

 - Odontoma: This is the most common type of odontogenic tumor.
 They often have no symptoms but can interfere with tooth development.
 Often, they resemble an oddly shaped tooth.

 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Treat Patients Who Have Oral Cysts and Tumors

 If you have been diagnosed with an oral cyst or tumor, one of our skilled South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons will discuss the treatment options.
 We will recommend the course of treatment tailored to your specific needs.
-Call us at 856-582-4222 or contact us online to schedule a free consultation.
+Call us at 856-582-4222 or contact us online to schedule a consultation.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we serve patients throughout South Jersey.